Bird Pest Control: How Can I Protect My Property Against Bird Pests?

-The UK’s native birds are an important part of our ecosystem.
-From blackbirds and robins through to peregrine falcons, we have a wide array of different species in this country which adds to the rich flora and fauna we find right on our doorstep.
-However, sometimes birds can cause damage to property or cause health risks to humans.
-This can become an issue in urban areas or around large public spaces or buildings.
+Native birds are important to our ecosystems; from blackbirds to robins, we have a wide array of species that add to the rich wildlife we can find right on our doorstep.
+Birds are wonderful, but they can cause damage to our properties and sometimes cause health risks to humans, especially in urban areas or around large public spaces.

-In recent years, this came to light after a child became ill and passed away in 2019 from bacteria which was believed to have come from pigeon droppings from a contaminated room at a Glasgow hospital.
-Although this is extremely rare, it highlights the seriousness of what could happen if birds are allowed to nest and multiply in certain areas, and ultimately become pests.
+In recent years, this came to light after a child became ill and passed away in 2019 from bacteria that were believed to have come from pigeon bird droppings from a contaminated room at a Glasgow hospital.
+Although this is extremely rare, it highlights the seriousness of what could happen if wild birds are allowed to nest and multiply in certain areas and ultimately become pests.

-Bird pest control is essential for many businesses, homeowners, and public spaces that want to keep their buildings and outdoor areas safe and clean.
-At Shield, we specialise in keeping a wide range of pests at bay, including managing and controlling birds.
-In this blog post, we will discuss some effective methods of bird pest control, and look at when to call the experts in.
+For homeowners, businesses, and in public spaces, bird control is important and will help to keep nuisance birds away and keep the outside areas safe and clean.
+As Shield, we specialise in keeping a wide range of pests at bay, including pest birds.
+In this blog, we’re going to discuss effective solutions to deter birds and when to call the professional bird control experts in.

 What kind of birds are you dealing with?

-Once you have identified the bird species, you can then choose the appropriate control method.
+Once you have identified the species causing your bird problem, it’s time to choose the appropriate method of control.

 As many birds are prey animals, they are very visually perceptive and will avoid areas where they think they could be at risk of being hunted.

 Visual deterrents involve using visual stimuli to scare birds away.
 Some effective visual deterrents include predator decoys, such as owls or hawks, reflective tape, and scare balloons.
-These simple methods are not only extremely effective, they are also low cost.
+These simple methods are not only extremely effective, but they are also low-cost.

-By installing netting, spikes and wires on buildings, roofs, walls and ledges you can create a physical deterrent which can prevent birds from nesting or landing in a particular area.
+By installing netting, spikes, and wires on buildings, roofs, walls, and ledges, you can create a physical deterrent that can prevent birds from nesting or landing in a particular area.

 If you have a large open area, such as a courtyard, balcony or roof terrace, installing netting can be very effective at keeping birds out.
 Whereas spikes and wires are ideal for preventing them from landing and perching on narrow surfaces or ledges.